QuentinRa/blog.quentinra.dev/maths/probabilities/index.md

 \mathbb{P}(A) = \frac{card(A)}{card(\Omega)} = \frac{|A|}{|\Omega|}
 @

-When each event has the same probability of occuring, it's called an uniform probability and the formula is simpler:
+When each event has the same probability of occurring, it's called an uniform probability and the formula is simpler:

 @
 \forall{w} \in \Omega\quad \text{then}\quad \mathbb{P}(w) = \frac{1}{card(\Omega)}